arcondello/docs/examples/topology_samplers.rst

 developing your code or writing tests.
 However, it is sometimes useful to work with a software solver that behaves more like a quantum computer.

-One of the key features of the quantum computer is the :term:`hardware graph`, which defines the connectivity allowed by the :term:`binary quadratic model`.
+One of the key features of the quantum computer is its :term:`working graph`, which defines the connectivity allowed by the :term:`binary quadratic model`.

-To create a software solver with the same connectivity of a quantum computer we first need a representation of the :term:`Chimera` graph which can be obtained from the :std:doc:`dwave_networkx <networkx:index>` project using the :func:`~dwave_networkx.chimera_graph` function.
+To create a software solver with the same connectivity as a D-Wave 2000Q quantum computer we first need a representation of the :term:`Chimera` graph which can be obtained from the :std:doc:`dwave_networkx <networkx:index>` project using the :func:`~dwave_networkx.chimera_graph` function.